asainnp/routekeys/README.md

 # routekeys
-route keyboard and mouse devices to other computer at low, tty, level
+route keyboard device to other computer at low, tty, level

 *function like:* tty alternative for synergy